isaacnmm/pestpolicy-hugo2XX/content/posts/best-mics-for-recording-acoustic-guitar/index.md

 ---
-title: Best Mics for Recording Acoustic Guitar
+title: 7 Best Mics for Recording Acoustic Guitar in 2026
 description: Looking for the best mics for recording acoustic guitar?
 Are you having problems getting high-quality sounds from your acoustic guitar?
 If your answer to this...